JulienBernard3383279/pico-rectangle/README.md

 You will access a given mode by holding a given button down while you plug-in the controller.

 A + B will refer from now on as a combination of a DAC conversion algorithm and a communication protocol(+usb config is protocol is USB).

-**The advised modes are the following**:
-- Playing Melee resp.
-P+ on console => Melee resp.
-P+ + Joybus
-- Playing Melee resp.
-P+ on PC => Melee resp.
-P+ + Adapter
-- Playing Ult on Switch or PC => Ultimate + Adapter
-- Playing other PC games => HID + HID or 8KeysSet + Keyboard
-- Playing other games on Switch => WFPP + WFPP
-- Playing Melee/P+ on PC on the same setup as someone using a Gamecube controller and therefore an adapter => Melee/P+ + HID & configure the HID

-Note that none of the modes require driver installation; in particular the adapter mode will install WinUSB on plug-in.
-The adapter and WFPP modes are compatible with the Switch.

 The code architecture follows the outline previously explained.
 The code is separated in `gpio_to_button_sets`, `dac_algorithms`, `usb_configurations`, `communication_protocols`.